fluentcms/FluentCMS/src/Infrastructure/Plugins/FluentCMS.Infrastructure.Plugins/docs/API-REFERENCE.md

     int ConfigurePriority { get; }

     /// <summary>
-    /// Configure services in the DI container
+    /// Configure services in the DI container.
+    /// The provided configuration is scoped to the plugin's "Plugins:PluginName" section.
     /// </summary>
     void ConfigureServices(
         IServiceCollection services,